Billy Spivey: Career

+In the Tennessee House, he was a member of the House Agriculture and Natural Resources Committee, the House State Government Committee and the House Agriculture and Natural Resources Subcommittee.
+He is also a past chairman of the Marshall County Commission.
+He expressed his concern about handing the Nickajack Reservoir over to the state of Georgia.
 During his time in the Tennessee House, he played a pivotal role in phasing out the Hall income tax.
 He was also a central figure in replacing Common Core in Tennessee with an alternative crafted by Tennessee-based educators and experts.